divyaparameswaran/forms-enablement-api/README.md

 Companies House Forms Enablement API Service
 =====================

-The tool accepts forms posted from Salesforce as JSON, converts them to XML and posts them to Companies House Information Processing System (CHIPS).
+The tool accepts forms posted from Salesforce, converts them to an agreed format and posts them to Companies House Information Processing System (CHIPS).

 ### About this application